ChickenProp/chickenprop.github.com/drafts/review-order-without-law.md

 >
 > More generally, the familiarity of the phrase "get even," the biblical remedy of an eye for an eye, the norm of reciprocity that George Homans calls one of the world's most common, anthropologists' findings of gift exchange, friends' tendencies to alternate in hosting social events - all these hint at the pervasiveness of something like an Even-Up approach to social interactions.
 [Footnotes removed.]

----
+### Summing up

-Summing up.
 Is this a good book?
 Yes, very much so.
 I found it fascinating both on the level of details and the level of ideas.
 Ellickson is fairly readable, and occasionally has a dry turn of phrase that I love. ("A drowning baby has neither the time nor the capacity to contract for a rescue.")
 And I don't know if this came across in my review, but he's an unusually careful thinker.
 He owns up to weaknesses.
 He'll make a claim and then offer citations of people disareeing.
 He makes predictions and admits that if they fail the hypothesis will be weakened.
 I think he made some mistakes, and I think his argument could have been clearer in places, but overall I'm impressed with his ability to think.

 Is the hypothesis true?
 I... don't think so, but if we add one more caveat, then maybe.